Skip to main content

 🕓 Example:

-“Confirm Post-Event Details” → 1 day before booking end date.
+“Confirm Post-Event Details” → 1 day before booking end date at 9:00 AM.

 5. After Booking End Date

-• The action triggers a set number of days after the booking has ended.
+• The action triggers a set number of days after the booking has ended, defaulting to 9:00 AM. in your organization’s configured time zone.

 • Commonly used for post-event follow-ups, thank-you emails, or surveys.